 Since its inception in 1967, the JHRC has worked diligently to ensure that all members of the Jacksonville community enjoy a community free of discriminatory practices.
 The purpose is to:

-Promote and encourage fair treatment and equal opportunity for all persons regardless of race, color, religion, sex, national origin, age, disability, and marital or familial status;
+Promote and encourage fair treatment and equal opportunity for all persons regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, and marital or familial status;

 Promote mutual understanding and respect among members of all economic, social, racial, religious and ethnic groups;